Home > Destinations > Asia > Japan > Tokyo > In Depth > Social Skills

 The Japanese Bath

 Japanese baths are delightful -- and I, for one, am addicted to them.
 You'll find them at Japanese-style inns, at hot-spring spas, and at neighborhood baths (not everyone has his or her own bath in Japan).
-Sometimes they're elaborate affairs with many tubs, plants, and statues, and sometimes they're nothing more than a tiny tub.
+Sometimes they're elaborate affairs with many tubs both indoor and outdoor, and sometimes they're nothing more than a tiny tub.
 Public baths have long been regarded as social centers for the Japanese -- friends and co-workers visit hot-spring resorts together; neighbors exchange gossip at the neighborhood bath.
 Sadly, however, the neighborhood bath has been in great decline over the past decades, as more and more Japanese acquire private baths.
-In 1968, Tokyo alone had 2,687 neighborhood baths; today that number has dropped to less than 1,150.
-On a positive note, several hot-spring spas (onsen) have opened in Tokyo and its vicinity in recent years, complete with open-air baths.
+In 1968, Tokyo alone had 2,687 neighborhood baths; today that number has dropped to about 1,000.
+On a positive note, several hot-spring spas (onsen) have opened in Tokyo and its vicinity in recent years, complete with open-air baths (rotenburo).

 In any case, whether large or small, the procedure at all Japanese baths is the same.
-After you completely disrobe in the changing room and put your clothes in either a locker or a basket, hold a washcloth in front of your vital parts and walk into the bath area.
-There you'll find plastic basins and stools (they used to be made of wood), and faucets along the wall.
-Sit on a stool in front of a faucet and repeatedly fill your basin with water, splashing it all over you.
-If there's no hot water from the faucet, it's acceptable to dip your plastic basin into the hot bath.
-Soap yourself completely -- and I mean completely -- and then rinse away all traces of soap.
-I have never seen a group of people wash themselves so thoroughly as the Japanese, from their eyes to their toes.
-Only after you're squeaky-clean are you ready to get into the bath.
-When you've finished bathing, do not pull the plug.
-The same bathwater is used by everyone, which is why it's so important to soap down and rinse before entering the tub.
+After you remove your shoes at the entryway, completely disrobe in the changing room, and put your clothes in either a locker or a basket, you hold a washcloth -- provided free or available for sale -- in front of your vital parts and walk into the bath area.
+There you'll find plastic basins and stools (sometimes they're still made of wood), and faucets along the wall.
+Sit on a stool in front of a faucet and repeatedly fill your basin with water or use the adjacent showerhead, rinsing your whole body.
+If there's no hot water from the faucet, it's acceptable to dip your basin into the hot bath.
+Most Japanese will soap down before entering the bath (though increasingly many simply rinse off), but all traces of soap should be rinsed off before entering the bath.
+Like in a Jacuzzi, everyone uses the same bathwater.
+For that reason, you should never wash yourself in the tub, never put your washcloth into the bath (place it on your head or lay it beside the bath), and never pull the plug when you're done.
+After your bath is when you scrub your body and wash your hair.
+I have never seen a group of people wash themselves so thoroughly as the Japanese, from their ears to their toes.
+All sento provide shampoo and body soap, along with interesting products provided free by companies hoping to rope in new customers, but in small public baths you might have to provide your own.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.